kenfdev/prisma-auto-transaction-poc/README.md

 }
 ```

 The truth is, it's just a little hack in the `PrismaTransactionScope`.
-It'll only create a transaction if you are already inside.
+It'll only create a transaction if you are not already inside one.

 ```ts